vitalij555/event-notifier/README.md

 ## Background

-This is event notifier (sometimes known as emitter or dispatcher) allowing to notify one or many subscribers with an event that just happen.
+This is implementation of event notifier (also known as emitter or dispatcher) allowing to notify one or more subscribers of an event that just happen.

+Any python object inheriting from or containing notifier can act as event sender and any callable object can act as event receiver.
-Allows to use variable number of arguments.
+Allows to register receivers having variable number of arguments.

 It is thread-safe.
-This means you can freely rise events from one thread while registering new receivers in another thread.
+This means you can freely rise events from one thread while registering new receivers in another.

-Any python object inheriting from or containing notifier can act as event sender and callable object can act as event receiver.

 ## Installation